finnfassnacht/blog/README.md

 ```
 web: python main.py
 ```
-Find the Github Repository [here](https://github.com/finnfassnacht/Code-Engine-python).
+Find the Github repository [here](https://github.com/finnfassnacht/Code-Engine-python).

 ## Deploy an Application

-Now that we've looked at the sample code, let's talk about deploying it.
+Now that we've looked at the sample code, let's move on to deploying it.
 The first step is to create a new project.
 Your application will be contained within this project.

 **To create a new Project in the Web UI**